top of page

 I left him at the entrance.

-I thought if I looked back, I’d see him standing there, watching me with love in his eyes, like in the stories.
-I thought he’d be there as witness, as protector, as something steady to return to.
+I thought if I looked back, I’d see Him standing there, watching me with love in his eyes, like in the stories.
+I thought He’d be there as witness, as protector, as something steady to return to.
 While He still remembered, He told me he would.

 But when I turned around, He’d gone.

 For a while, there was nothing.
 Just silence.
 Just the trees.
 Just the ache.
 I kept going.
-I thought I’d find him waiting around the next bend.
+I thought I’d find Him waiting around the next bend.
 I didn’t.
-I thought I’d feel him beside me in the quiet.
+I thought I’d feel Him beside me in the quiet.
 I didn’t.
 Not then.

 The Forest